precice/dealii-adapter/docs/adapter-dealii-configure.md

 ```
 subsection Discretization
+    # Polynomial degree of the FE system
+    set Polynomial degree   = 3

     # Time integration scheme
     # 0 = forward, 1 = backward
     set theta               = 0.5

-    # Polynomial degree of the FE system
-    set Polynomial degree   = 3
+    # Newmark beta
+    beta                    = 0.25

+    # Newmark gamma
+    gamma                   = 0.5
 end
 ```
-This subsection configures the numerical discretization: Theta is related to the time integration scheme, which is a one-step-theta method.
+This subsection configures the numerical discretization: The polynomial degree is associated to the degree of the applied shape functions.
+Theta is related to the time integration scheme of the linear solver, which is a one-step-theta method.
 Accordingly, its value can be chosen between 0 and 1, where 0 denotes an explicit forward Euler method and 1 denotes an implicit backward Euler method with each having first order accuracy.
 It is recommended to use theta to 0.5, which results in a second order accurate and energy-conserving Crank-Nicolson scheme.
 If you prefer dissipative behavior, you need to choose theta greater than 0.5.
-Have a look in the [Solver details](https://github.com/precice/dealii-adapter/wiki/Solver-Details) for more information.
-The polynomial degree is associated to the degree of the applied shape functions.
+Have a look in the [Solver details](adapter-dealii-solver-details.html) for more information.
+The non-linear solver uses, however, an implicit [Newmark scheme](https://en.wikipedia.org/wiki/Newmark-beta_method), which allows a configuration using the paramters beta and gamma.
 ```
 subsection System properties
-    # mu (shear modulus)
+    # Poisson's ratio
+    set Poisson's ratio = 0.4

+    # Shear modulus
     set mu                   = 0.5e6

-    # lambda
-    set lambda               = 2e6

     # density
     set density              = 1000